MadhavanAnanthan/dsa-concepts-and-practices/Mission - 2025/FrontEnd/Learning-react/ChB_Section3-React-Essentials.md

 - **Props** (properties) are read-only inputs passed to a component for configuration, similar to function arguments.[^3][^1][^2]
 - Props enable **reusability** by allowing components to behave differently depending on the passed values.
+- When you pass values to a component (e.g. <Button label="Click me" />), those values are accessible inside the component as props.label.
 #### Main Usage Example

 ```jsx